 Mind you, it’s still worth avoiding Tarantula by Ride.

 You can find the story behind four of my very favourite albums of all – Screamadelica by Primal Scream, Foxbase Alpha by Saint Etienne, Loveless by My Bloody Valentine and Badwagonesque by Teenage Fanclub – in Higher Than The Sun, available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
 I promise not to use the money to buy an additional copy of Tarantula.

 You can find out what The Beatles had to say about The Move’s live performance style – albeit on BBC2’s Colour Me Pop rather than on Something Else By The Move – in Did You Watch The BBC2 Thing? here.

 And The Senses Being Dulled Are Mine is a look at why, despite still thinking they’re quite good, I don’t find myself listening to The Smiths’ albums very much any more; you can find it here.

-Yellow Submarine is often considered not to be a ‘proper’ Beatles album as one side is actually by George Martin; this is nonsense and it’s a fantastic album and you can hear me explaining why here.
+Yellow Submarine is often considered not to be a ‘proper’ Beatles album as one side is actually by George Martin; this is nonsense as it’s a fantastic album whichever way you look at it, and you can hear me explaining exactly why here.

 © Tim Worthington.